Data-to-Knowledge/ecan-water-reports/sphinx/source/index.rst

 Welcome to ECan's Freshwater Reports
 ===========================================

-Maps of Canterbury illustrating the relative wetness or dryness for precipitation, surface water, and groundwater are generated monthly.
-This documentation presents these maps and the associated seasonal reports.
+This site contains seasonal reports and maps of Canterbury illustrating the relative wetness or dryness for precipitation, surface water, and groundwater.
 The intended audience for the maps and the associated reports are the Environment Canterbury scientists and councillors.

 The Latest Maps section have maps that are automatically updated once a month (at least).
 The last update was on: